- To wash a dog’s face, you’ll need clean, warm water, a soft washcloth, and a gentle soap or shampoo.

 1. How do you clean a dog’s head?

 Cleaning a dog’s head isn’t a very difficult process.
 Start by getting a cloth and some dog-approved shampoo.
-Run a lukewarm bath for your dog, then use the cloth to wet down your dog’s head.
-Once it is sufficiently wet, work the shampoo against the grain of your dog’s hair, taking special care to avoid your dog’s eyes.
+Opt for a lukewarm bath for your dog, then wet your dog’s head using the cloth.
+Once it is sufficiently wet, work the shampoo against the grain of your dog’s fur, taking special care to avoid your dog’s eyes.
 Once you’ve done this, you can start to rinse off the dog’s face with the cloth, ensuring that you leave no shampoo behind.

 2. Can you use baby shampoo on a dog’s face?